ngnjs/net/README.md

 ReferrerPolicy is less likely to be necessary in non-browser environments, with the exception of a limited set of proxy and API applications.

 The ReferrerPolicy polyfill in `@ngnjs/libnet-node` currently uses the `os` module to identify the server hostname & IP address.
 This is used to help determine when a referrer is on the same host or not.
-The hostname feature does not yet exist in Deno, but is on the Deno roadmap.
-When support for this is available, a ReferrerPolicy polyfill will be made for Deno (if there is enough interest).
+Hostname/IP recogniition is unavailable prior to and including Deno 1.18.1.